 )

 That’s it you’ve just created your first Airflow DAG!
-If you want to test it, put that code into a file my_dag.py and put that file into the folder dags/ of Airflow.
-Once you’ve done that, run it from the UI and you should obtain the following output:
+If you want to test it, create a file my_dag.py with the code in it and put that file into the folder dags/ of Airflow.
+Once you’ve done that, run it from the UI and you see something like that:

 Conclusion